jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 ## Create a user focused how-and-why question based on the initial idea for the project  {#questiontopics}

-In ______ <!-- todo Reference --> I described, that our research will start from an (rough) idea for a future market, product or feature.
+Our  research will often start from an (rough) idea for a future market, product or feature.
 To get to know our users we must transform these ideas for an outcome into questions for our research that concern people, not product.

 First I ask myself why the product idea would be good for something people do.
 Then I ask how and why they do this.
 The outcome can be used as research question.